Finding DoRI: Discovery of Retained Images in Diffusion Models: Background and Related Work

 \subsection{Memorization in Diffusion Models}

-\textbf{Definition.} In the context of generative models, memorization~\citep{feldman2020neural,feldman2020does} can manifest as the model reproducing portions of its training data, such as closely replicating a particular sample.
+\textbf{Definition.} In the context of generative models, memorization~\citep{feldman2020neural,feldman2020does} can manifest as the model reproducing portions of its training data, such as closely replicating a particular individual training sample.
 Specifically, verbatim memorization (VM) describes cases when a training image is reliably generated by the model with almost a pixel-perfect match.
-Template memorization (TM) is a more relaxed notion, in which we require that only parts of the image are closely replicated, such as the background of an image or a specific object~\citep{webster23extraction}.
+Template memorization (TM) is a more relaxed notion, in which only parts of the image are closely replicated, such as the background of an image or a specific object~\citep{webster23extraction}.
+Especially, verbatim generation of individual training data points has a detrimental effect on the trustworthy deployment of DMs, as it can lead to privacy leaks and copyright violations if sensitive and copyrighted data is included in the models' training set.